 Konark Sun temple, one of the UNESCO World Heritage Sites in India, is a 13th century temple which is dedicated to the Sun God.
-One of the best tourist attractions of Orissa, this temple is an example of architectural excellence existing in those times.
+One of the best tourist attractions of Orissa, this temple is an example of architectural excellence of India.
 Visited by a huge number of tourists as well as pilgrims, Konark is a part of the Golden triangle of Orissa, comprising of Bhubaneshwar, Konark and Puri.

 According to legends, Samba, the king of Jambavati, entered the bathing chamber of the wives of Krishna.
 He, as a result, was cursed by Krishna with leprosy.
-It was later announced that he would be able to get rid of the curse by worshipping the Sun God on the sea coast, towards north east of Puri.
+It was later announced that he would be able to get rid of the curse by worshipping the Sun God on the sea coast.
 Therefore, Samba arrived at Konaditya Kshetra.
 Here, he found an image of Sun seated on a lotus.
 He worshipped him and was able to get rid of the curse.

 Stories say that the conception and the construction of the temple varied as the dome was too heavy for the foundation to bear.
 Locals say that the dome was magnetic, leading to shipwrecks.
 Thus, the dome was removed and the image of Sun God was brought to Puri.

 The magnificence of the Konark temple is visible throughout its grand and intricate sculpture work.
 The entire temple is conceptualized in the form of a chariot of Sun God.
 This mammoth chariot has 24 wheels, each with a diameter of 10 feet, with extravagant carvings, and a set of bars.
 The temple is dragged by 7 horses.
 A flight of stairs take you to the main entrance, which is guarded by 2 lions crushing the elephants.
 The temple is made from Khondalite rocks, and built in traditional style of Kalinga architecture.